LeeTheNerd/LearnDjango/README.md

 ]
 ```

 A simple view can be created with the name we chose.
-Inside the urls.py file in the BlogSite directory a new import statement needs to be added.
+Inside the urls.py file in the blogsite directory a new import statement needs to be added.
 Also a function will need to be created and since the `urlpatterns` above is looking for a function call home, the file should look like this:

 ```python
 from django.shortcuts import render